commonkestrel/fateful_peripheral/README.md

     fn write(&mut self, n: u8, data: u8) {
         self.data = data;
     }

+    fn reset(&mut self) {
+        self.data = 0;
     }
+}
 ```

-As you can see, stateful peripherals are quite a bit safer,
+As you can see, stateful peripherals are quite a bit safer than manually handling the FFI,
 and follow Rust's conventions much more closesly.

 The `perihperal` attribute also adds an easy way to add a name to a peripherals,